Database Query activity

 Arithmetic Operator Description + Add - Subtract * Multiply / Divide % Modulo Bitwise Operator Description & Bitwise AND | Bitwise OR ^ Bitwise XOR (Exclusive OR) Comparison Operator Description = Equal to > Greater than \< Less than >= Greater than or equal to \<= Less than or equal to != Not equal to Compound Operator Description += Add equals -= Subtract equals *= Multiply equals /= Divide equals %= Modulo equals &= Bitwise AND equals |*= Bitwise OR equals ^-= Bitwise exclusive OR equals Logical Operator Description ALL TRUE if all the subquery values meet the condition AND TRUE if all the conditions separated by AND are TRUE ANY TRUE if any of the subquery values meets the condition BETWEEN TRUE if the operand is within the range of comparisons EXISTS TRUE if the subquery returns one or more records IN TRUE if the operand is equal to one of a list of expressions LIKE TRUE if the operand matches a pattern NOT Displays a record if the condition(s) is NOT TRUE OR TRUE if any of the conditions separated by OR is TRUE SOME TRUE if any of the subquery values meets the condition -

-Value: Enter the desired value to use with the dropdown selections.
+Value: Enter the value to use with your selected field and operator.

 Tip